gquintanaorti/kernel_regression_of_3d_shapes/README.md

 The license for this code is:
 GNU Affero General Public License v3.0.

-See the `LICENSE.txt` file for more details.
+Read the `LICENSE.txt` file for more details.

 ## Disclaimer